THE IMPACT

 Why I Did it that Way

 This decision came from PostHog data.
 The original design hid the four most-common student questions behind an overlay, and almost no one opened it.
 I first tried making the overlay trigger more prominent using a better border, brighter color.
-The needle barely moved :/
+Sadly, it did not make much difference and I learnt why :/

 The fix wasn't a better button.
 It was removing the overlay entirely.
 Students wanted to see suggestions immediately, not click to find them.
 So I redesigned them as inline bubbles that appear at the start of a fresh conversation and disappear after the first message is sent.